Milfje/Dictionate/README.md

 ### Commandline arguments

-The additional options for `Dictionary.exe` can be found by using the `--help` flag, or by running `Dictionary.exe` without specifying a required input file.
+The additional options for `Dictionate.exe` can be found by using the `--help` flag, or by running `Dictionate.exe` without specifying a required input file.
 The options are:

  Short | Extended | Required | Default | Description
  :---: | --- | --- | --- | ---